chrrpat/BS32012/README.md

 - Downloaded a practise Gene Expression Omnibus file and transferred to virtual machine.

 ###Week 3 (15/03/15)
-- Downloaded a different GEO file to use
+- Downloaded a different GEO file to use.
 - Began completing parser and encountered some problems with the file.
 - Downloaded a different GEO file which had the appropriate layout.
 - Completed parser which correctly produces output files.

 ###Week 4 (22/03/15)
-- Began producing real tables in MySQL to hold the output files from the parser
+- Began producing real tables in MySQL to hold the output files from the parser.
 - Given 'deleting gaps' code (found in Misc folder) to remove some of the problems with missing entries in the output files.
-- Revised python classes
+- Revised python classes.
 - Began working on completing the models.py template, producing mymodels.py

 ###Week 5 (29/03/15)
 - Manually produce samples.txt and added a samples table to the MySQL script.
-- Continued working on mymodels.py
+- Continued working on mymodels.py.
-  -Model now succesfully answers basic genename, genedes queries
+  - Model now succesfully answers basic genename, genedes queries.
+  - Produced mymodelstest.py to try writing additional queries.
 - Structured and tidied repository so it will be more useful to other users.